 Lia Cirio began her training at Swarthmore Ballet Theatre with Lori Ardis.
 She went on to train at Central Pennsylvania Youth Ballet under the direction of Marcia Dale Weary and Darla Hoover, where she also studied privately with Theresa Crawford and Rafael Grigorian.

-At age 16, Cirio was awarded a Level One award from the National Foundation for Advancement of the Arts and was a Presidential Scholar in the Arts finalist.
+In 2003, Cirio was awarded a Level One award from the National Foundation for Advancement of the Arts and was a Presidential Scholar in the Arts finalist.
 She was also awarded the top scholarship and Founder’s Award by Barbara Weisberger at the Regional Dance America Festival.
 She was Boston Ballet’s Princess Grace Nominee in 2004.
 Cirio was named in Dance Magazine’s first “On the Rise” feature article, and has been featured in additional articles in Dance Magazine, Dance Spirit, and on the cover of Pointe.
 She has been hailed as “one of the most accomplished actress-dancers in the company” by The Patriot Ledger, and as “an outstanding performer with tremendous stage presence” during Boston Ballet’s Spain tour.
 She has performed in galas around the world including in the Philippines with Ballet Manila and in Mongolia and Japan with United Ballet Company.
 She has performed at the Lincoln Center and at the Guggenheim in Sonya Tayeh’s Unveiling, as well as at Jacob’s Pillow in Ballet Coast to Coast.

 Position funded by Laura J. Sen